 Interdisciplinary research is a core aspect within the college experience.
-Groups of students of all backgrounds each learning to apply their skills successfully and utilize the knowledge of others and employ it to their research can grow into well rounded individuals with the necessary skills to work in any environment.
+Groups of students of all backgrounds each learning to apply their skills successfully, utilizing the knowledge of others and applying it to their research can grow into well rounded individuals with the necessary skills to work in any environment.
 Computer Science and Engineering, being so widely applied to many skillsets and jobs which rely on communicative elements, fosters an environment which encourages this interdisciplinary cooperation.
 This is exemplified through the Q Project, a committee founded by graduate student Theo Crouch II of UC Merced.
 This project employs the skills of several Biology majors and utilizes Computer Science majors to utilize a form of data collection and analysis known as Big Data.
 Take for example useful data such as genetic sequences which contain an astonishing 3-billion base pairs (Genome.gov).
 This data cannot be analyzed by any resources other than computer databases.
 This branches into computational genomics in which computer scientists work with biologists to create algorithms and programs to locate and organize analyze genetic sequences.
 In terms of the Q Project, we employ the same work methods as each section must communicate with the other and will only be efficient if they work in unison and have their objectives prioritized.
 My involvement within this committee has taught me several valuable skills such as prioritizing tasks/objectives between members, efficiently organizing information for easy access, and working with others to both teach and learn new skills.
 The biology majors, with their knowledge on brca genes and p53 proteins would teach me both the terminology and function of these genes/proteins while I, with my experience in Java programming would teach them the core concepts of programming and its application to this project.
 Within this committee, my role is to utilize computer science to analyze and organize large amounts of data for the Biology majors to research and reach conclusions based upon this data.

 The UC Budget committee bases its action on the budget presented by the Legislative Budget Conference Committee.
 This committee serves to highlight the future expenditures in 3 year increments and needs to divide and displace funds to key areas as there is not enough for every program to remain fully funded.
 According to the University of California Budget office, the UC system now receives $460 million less than it did in 2007-2008, even though they are continually enrolling more students each year.
 The UC must allocate funding to many departments and research areas such as Library Academic Support, Breast Cancer Research Account, and Health Care benefits, as well as the cost to maintain many other programs.
 Although the UC is spreading its resources thin among myriad programs/divisions, this allocation is necessary to keep programs/departments such as Computer Science and Engineering competitive and facultative to a developing engineers learning style.
 The UC recognizes the necessity of increased funding towards UC Merced’s academics as in a letter to the Conference Committee, they addressed Item 6440-301-0668 (Ebugdget.CA) which is a proposal for the allocation of $45.1 million for the UC Merced Classroom and Academic Building, in which the funding has already been approved.
 Since this funding has already been approved, the UC has more legitimacy when proposing funds as Merced is in a growing area and needs the Computer Science Department to attract more students from all of California into Merced as it is a growing major with increasing potential.